ProseMirror/website/pages/guide/transform.md

 that content, then mapping `stepB2` through `invert(mapB1)` will return `null`, because the inverse of `stepB1` _deletes_ the content to which it applies.
 However, this content is reintroduced later in the pipeline, by `mapB1`.
-The [`Remapping`](##Remapping) abstraction provides a way to track such pipelines, including the inverse relations between the maps in it.
+The [`Mapping`](##transform.Mapping) abstraction provides a way to track such pipelines, including the inverse relations between the maps in it.
 You can map steps through it in such a way that they survive situations like the one above.